besteyone764/my-site/README.md

 This is going to be an awesome site
 This is an edit to example branch

-this is an update to readme
+This is an update showing  the rebase feature.
+This is on the GitHub line.

-update locally